maphub/maphub-portal/README.md

 ## Running Maphub in Development Mode

-Make sure that you have ruby 1.9.2 and gem > 1.8 installed.
+The following instructions were tested with ruby 1.9.3 and gem 1.8.
 We recommend [RVM](http://beginrescueend.com/) for controlling your local Ruby environments.

     ruby -v
     gem -v